 }

-refers to a managed node’s IP address or DNS name.
+Note that <managed_node_DNS_IP> refers to a managed node’s IP address or DNS name.